ftyers/commonvoice-utils/README.md

 Depending on the language in Common Voice, the transcripts can contain a lot of random punctuation, numerals, and incorrect character encodings (for example Latin *ç* instead of Cyrillic *ҫ* for Chuvash).
 These may look the same but will result in bigger sparsity for the model.
+Additionally some languages may have several encodings of the same character, such as the apostrophe.
+These will ideally be normalised before training.

 Also, if you are working with a single language you probably have time to look through all the transcripts for the alphabetic symbols, but if you want to work with a large number of Common Voice languages at the